library(statnet)

 # Plot GOF results

-We now assess the fit of the ERGM specified for Lazega’s co-working network, which included:
+We now assess the goodness of fit of the ERGM fitted to Lazega’s co-working network.
+The model includes the following terms:

-The goal is to evaluate whether the model, beyond reproducing the modeled statistics, also captures broader structural features of the observed network.
+The goal is to determine whether the fitted model reproduces both the modeled statistics and broader structural features of the observed network.

 par(mfrow = c(2, 2)) # figure orientation with 2 rows and 2 columns